-In addition the students have the option to participate in the regular research activities at both Max Planck Institutes and the University of Leipzig such as
+In addition students have the option to participate in regular research activities at both Max Planck Institutes and the University of Leipzig such as

 - Guest Lectures

-- annual Summer Schools that place alternately in London and Leipzig
+- Annual Summer Schools that take place alternately in London and Leipzig

 - Research Stays at cooperating institutions (if applicable)